tembo-io/website/docusaurus/docs/postgres_guides/all-possible-joins-in-postgres/all-possible-joins-in-postgres.md

 ### Example

-Supppose, now we want to see the full list of employees and projects along with the employees that does not have any projects assigned and projects that are not assigned to any employees.
+Suppose, now we want to see the full list of employees and projects along with the employees that does not have any projects assigned and projects that are not assigned to any employees.
 In such case, we can use Full Outer Join:

 ```
 SELECT e.employee_id, e.employee_name, p.project_name